Skip to content

 1. Install the PULSAR HRI Python API:

-pip install --upgrade pcp_api
+python -m pip install --upgrade pcp-api

 2. Check USB communication using the CLI tool: